K-Mo2/Simple-ToDoList/README.md

 This is a simple To-Do web app for practising Typescript integrated to React using the core concepts of both Typescript and React.

-The user can add add items to the to-do list as well as removing them and in bith cases changes appear on the page.
+The user can add add items to the to-do list as well as removing them and in both cases changes appear on the page.

 ## Tchnologies used